dprophet/cloud_sensor_array/README.md

 3. Easiest path would be a Raspberry Pi 3 with an ArduCAM camera
   * Problem is this will be throw away.
 We cant control Raspberry Pi power consumption.
   * Dimensions are going to be very different than the BETA dimensions if we go this route.
 We cant build a production like enclosed unit because dimensions are very different.
-4. Usable hardware would be
+4. Usable microcontroller hardware would be
   * Arduino YUN
     * Ideal.
 Best of all worlds?
       * Correction: Horrible.
 As of 12/16/2016 there are SPI/I2C incompatibilities between Arduino A000008 Yun and Arduino YUN Mini and the camera.